huberfe/huberfe.github.io/jobs.md

 The position is fully funded for 2 years, with a salary of approx. 8.900 PLN gross and travel funding.
 The position includes Polish social security coverage, including health insurance.

-Applicants can send their applications (CV, names + email of two references, copy or link to PhD thesis, a research statement is strongly encouraged) with subject “NCN Postdoc” to:  felix.huber@ug.edu.pl
+Applicants can send their applications (CV, names + email of two references, copy or link to PhD thesis, a research statement is strongly encouraged, signed [data processing statement](data_processing_statement.pdf)) with subject “NCN Postdoc” to:  felix.huber@ug.edu.pl

-Applications will be reviewed until the position is filled.
+**Application deadline: 30.06.2025**.
 More details see (link follows).

 We welcome applicants from all backgrounds, and promote a friendly, safe, and supporting team work environment.